How Marketing Analytics Helps Businesses Make Data-Driven Decisions and Grow

 - Data in advertising services is collected in different formats and can change retrospectively, leading to discrepancies in reports.

 Therefore, the first thing to do when building analytics is to automate data collection.
+We recommend using OWOX BI Pipeline for this.

 Marketing is not an independent business function.
 Metrics only have value and meaning when combined with primary business data.
 If marketing indicators exist in isolation from business data — for example, in Google Analytics — their value is low.